Julia Schiller

-Julia Schiller helps clients navigate complex antirust issues, drawing on her deep and varied experience in both the government and in private practice to advise clients on merger reviews, civil conduct investigations, and antitrust litigation.
+Julia Schiller helps clients navigate complex antitrust issues, drawing on her deep and varied experience in both the government and in private practice to advise clients on merger reviews, civil conduct investigations, and antitrust litigation.

 Julia rejoined O’Melveny from the Antitrust Division of the US Department of Justice, where she served as Counsel to the Assistant Attorney General.
 In that role, Julia provided oversight across a broad range of civil enforcement matters.
 Notable examples include Bayer’s US$66 billion acquisition of Monsanto, in which the Division obtained a comprehensive US$9 billion divestiture, and the Division’s successful challenge to the merger of Novelis and Aleris, which was its first use of arbitration to resolve a merger challenge.
 In addition, she played a key role in advancing significant new or updated policies at the Division, including those regarding merger remedies, alternative dispute resolution, and the timing of the Division’s merger review process.